wombleton/gitlaw-nz/acts/M/Maritime Transport Act 1994.md

 ## Chapter II
 Performance of salvage operations

-### Article 8 Duties of the salvor and of the owner and master
+### Article 8---Duties of the salvor and of the owner and master

 *   1 The salvor shall owe a duty to the owner of the vessel or other property in danger: